Andrew0000/ImagePickerPlus/README.md

 ### Why not [photopicker from Google](https://developer.android.com/training/data-storage/shared/photopicker)?
 This library:
-1. Doesn't require Android 11 or Google Play services as photopicker from Google do.
+1. Doesn't require Android 11 or Google Play services as the photopicker from Google does.
 2. Covers both gallery and camera sources of image.
 3. Has basic image editor (rotate / crop)